L-X-T/ng-b357/labs/06_change-detection.md

 You might need to inject `ngZone` here as well.

-### Bonus: Search for Zone Pollution in you own project
+### Bonus: Search for Zone Pollution in your own project

 1. Open an Angular workspace of your own work and use the same blink() method to search for zone pollution in your App.
 Alternatively you can use the Angular DevTools Profiler.